rbmowatt/glazewave/README.md

 Aggregations are separate: `UserService.getUserAverages` runs its own `aggs` query for the per-user condition averages and rating trend.
 The aggregated fields are mapped `float` explicitly — dynamic mapping can infer `string` from the first document and break the aggregation permanently.

+### Conditions, and borrowed readings

+`app/services/conditions/index.js` resolves the seven condition values from Open-Meteo for a point and a UTC hour.
+When the point's own marine cell has no wave data it borrows the nearest seeded spot within `FALLBACK_RADIUS_M` and answers from there instead.

+Blankness is judged on the four wave fields alone.
+Sea surface temperature comes off a different grid, so a cell can carry one without the other — La Paz bay returns 89.8F with all four wave fields null, and counting that temperature as data kept the fallback from ever firing at the one place it was written for.

+A borrowed reading is **labelled, not disguised**. `borrowed_m` rides on the `/api/sc` payload and is stored on `session_data`, so a session logged at a bayside beach shows "nearest reading, 42.7 km away" rather than passing another beach's swell off as its own.
+The distance is served rather than computed client-side, because `/api/spot/nearest` reorders by OSRM road distance once it has a ranking for the origin: the same La Paz-to-Tecolote pair is 42.7km of ocean and 65.1km of driving, and two panels showing different numbers for one pair reads as a bug. `RoadDistance.js` refuses to mix road and straight-line metres inside one response for the same reason.

+`FALLBACK_RADIUS_M` and the create-session chip radius are both 100km.
+They were 25km, written for the density of the Jersey coast, and both went silent in La Paz where the nearest seeded spot is 44km away.
+Baja spacing is the calibration case now, not New Jersey.

 ### Auth — AWS Cognito

 JWT-based authentication with full JWK verification: